 Clubs represented: Slovan Bratislava, Brescia, Napoli, Dalian Yifang

 The Slovakian playmaker has had to watch stars such as Ezequiel Lavezzi, Edinson Cavani and Gonzalo Higuain leave Napoli to win titles elsewhere but he stayed extremely loyal to the cause with 2018/19 representing his twelfth season at the club.
-And that’s where it finished as he joined Chinese club Dalian Yifang last month.
+And that’s where it finished as he joined Chinese club Dalian Yifang in February 2019.

 During over a decade’s service, Napoli have flirted with winning a first Serie A title since the Diego Maradona glory days in the 1980s but second place is the closest they have come.

 In his first full season, Antoine Griezmann scored six goals in 39 games as Real Sociedad won the Segunda Division and over the next four seasons he played a key role in establishing the club as a top-half side in Spain’s top-flight.

 So good were the Frenchman’s performances, Atletico Madrid saw fit to sign him as Chelsea-bound Diego Costa’s replacement following their improbable La Liga triumph in 2013/14, but in the years to follow Griezmann has finished third on three occasions for Los Colchoneros, while the past two seasons they have finished second.

 The Frenchman will be hoping he can change his major league title fortunes at his next club, Barcelona, who are locked horns with arch-rivals Real Madrid for this season’s La Liga crown.

 Clubs represented: Rot Weiss Ahlen, Borussia Monchengladbach, Borussia Dortmund

 After failing to make the grade as a youth team player at Borussia Dortmund, Marco Reus returned home in 2012 having shot to prominence while playing for an overachieving Monchengladbach side.